innarliiv/blockparser/README.md

-A fork from [Znort987's blockparser](https://github.com/znort987/blockparser), planning to get it running for Litecoin and Dogecoin.
+A fork from [Znort987's blockparser](https://github.com/znort987/blockparser), works with Litecoin and Dogecoin (tested on Ubuntu xenial).

 Investigating the segwit change in blockchain structure.